Lift &Turn Drain Stopper Introduction:

 - Scrub the drain stopper with dish soda liquid or baking soda with the help of a toothbrush.
 After that, rinse the trash with water.

 After that, dry the cork with a paper towel or washcloth.
-Always use a fresh cup of each baking soda or vinegar to wash the clogged tube.
+Always wash the clogged tube with a fresh cup of each baking soda or vinegar.
 If you do not have vinegar, apply a cup of salt as an alternative.
 If you see trash, use the pliers to remove the debris.
 You can also apply a plunger, drain snake, or coat hanger.

 How to Reattach the Lift and Turn Drain Stopper